2005 Miyagi earthquake

-On 16 August 2005, an earthquake struck the east coast of the Japanese island of Honshū at 11.46 am (02:46 UTC) on 16 August 2005, causing damage and power outages.
+On August 16, 2005, an earthquake struck the east coast of the Japanese island of Honshū at 11:46 am (02:46 UTC) on August 16, 2005, causing damage and power outages.
 The event registered 7.2 on the moment magnitude scale.

 Earthquake characteristics

 The earthquake occurred on Tuesday, August 16, 2005, and affected Japan's northeastern coast.
 It triggered a tsunami warning, and buildings shook 200 miles away in the capital, Tokyo.
 It was initially estimated to have a moment magnitude of 6.8, and the United States Geological Survey later declared it as a 7.2.

+Intensity

 Damage and casualties

-A tsunami warning was issued by the Japan Meteorological Agency, but was lifted after only two small waves several centimeters high hit the coast.
-Casualties included those killed because of a pool roof collapse in Sendai city, Miyagi prefecture.
-Initial reports indicated 80 people were injured, but it was later reported by state broadcaster NHK that one person was seriously hurt and thirteen were slightly injured.
+A tsunami advisory was issued by the Japan Meteorological Agency, but was lifted after only two small waves several centimeters high hit the coast.
+Some injuries were due to a pool roof collapse in Sendai city, Miyagi Prefecture.
+Initial reports indicated 80 people were injured, but it was later reported by public broadcaster NHK that one person was seriously hurt and thirteen were slightly injured.
 Seventeen thousand people lost power.

 Twenty percent of the world's earthquakes are located in Japan.
 The Japanese have been developing systems for early warning of earthquakes.
 For people of the city of Sendai who were testing the new earthquake warning system, they received a warning of the earthquake from the Meteorological Agency 16 seconds before it reached the city, providing time to take cover.
 People in Tokyo received a message one minute before it hit.
 Such technology has since become much more popular and this quake is credited for that, since it was 60 miles off the coast of Japan and there was time for a warning.